-Born in a dead-end industry town, 800 kilometres from anything, The Yule Brothers created their own unique style of Americana-Indie Rock.
-Comprised of Darby and Erin Yule, these two brothers accomplished more in 5 years through pure-grit and a love for the craft than most do in a lifetime.
-True singer-songwriter personalities mixed with an early love for Punk Rock helped Darby and Erin create a style that they can truly say is their own.
+There is no bond stronger than family; there is no feeling better than when a song hits just right.
+The Yule Brothers are a marriage of those simple concepts.
+Unbreakable and defiantly alternative, their anthemic style of Singer-Songwriter Indie Rock is genuine and bold.
+Born in the logging town of Prince George, BC, Canada Darby and Erin Yule have accomplished more in 7 years through pure-grit and a love for the craft than most do in a lifetime.
+True singer-songwriter personalities mixed with an early love for Punk Rock helped Darby and Erin create a style that they can say is truly their own.

-The Yule Brothers started their journey with the release of their first EP Haunts (produced by Paul Boechler), to a sold-out crowd in a church basement with a blown out PA system.
-Being the restless hearts that they were, the Yule boys started expanding out of their home-town of Prince George, BC and playing road shows such as Cranworx (Whistler), The Railway Club (Vancouver), Tavern on Whyte (Edmonton), as well as opening for bands such as Bend Sinister, Birds of Bellwoods, Kingsfoil and Illscarlett.
+The Yule Brothers started their journey known as the Pop-Punk band The Statistics.
+They released their first EP Haunts (produced by Paul Boechler), to a sold-out crowd in a church basement with a blown out PA system.
+Being the restless hearts that they were, the Yule boys started expanding out of their home-town of Prince George, BC and playing road shows such as Cranworx (Whistler), The Railway Club (Vancouver, BC), Tavern on Whyte (Edmonton, AB), as well as opening for bands such as Bend Sinister, Birds of Bellwoods, Kingsfoil and Illscarlett.

 In November 2016, they released their country inspired, regretful single Old Habits feat.
 Amy Kirkpatrick (produced by Elisa Pangsaeng) to a full house at the Prince George Playhouse Theatre.
 They were also nominated for "Best Out of Province Act" at the Toronto Independent Music Awards.
 They finished the year with placing in Semi-Finals at Indie Week Toronto's "Best in Fest" award.

-In the spring of 2017, The Yule Brothers went back into studio to start recording their new record The Robson Street Hymns.
-Produced by Elisa Pangsaeng and The Yule Brothers, the album features an all-star line up of members from Said the Whale, Bachman Turner Overdrive, Colin James and Wide Mouth Mason.
-Though it has taken over a year to release, The Yule Brothers first single off the new album, True North, reached 40,000 streams in the first month and 86,000 streams to date.
-In late, 2018 The Yule Brothers teamed up with Redwoods and The Fallaways to co-headline the popular WTF Tour hitting 8 dates across British Columbia.
-With this line-up and fan engagement, The Robson Street Hymns is set to hit well above it's weight.
+In the spring of 2017, The Yule Brothers went back into the studio to start recording The Robson Street Hymns.
+Produced by Elisa Pangsaeng and themselves, the album featured an all-star line up of members from Said the Whale, Bachman Turner Overdrive, Colin James and Wide Mouth Mason.
+Darby often refers to the first single off the new album, True North, as “the first honest to god Yule Brothers songs”.
+It reached 40,000 streams in the first month and 88,000 streams to date.